Michael Doyle (footballer, born 1991)

-James Michael Doyle (born 1 August 1991) is a Scottish footballer who plays as a defender for club Cove Rangers.
+James Michael Doyle (born 1 August 1991) is a Scottish footballer who plays as a defender for Scottish League Two side Dumbarton.
 His youth career was spent at Celtic, then Kilmarnock, without having made any first-team appearances.
-Doyle has since played for Alloa Athletic, St Johnstone, Greenock Morton, Queen of the South, Falkirk, Queen's Park and Hamilton Academical.
+Doyle has since played for Alloa Athletic, St Johnstone, Greenock Morton, Queen of the South, Falkirk, Queen's Park, Hamilton Academical and Cove Rangers.

 Career

 Doyle began his career as a youth player with Celtic before joining Kilmarnock at under-19 level.

 Stirling Albion

 In January 2011, Doyle signed on loan for Scottish First Division club Stirling Albion and made his first-team debut on 2 January 2011, in a 4–2 defeat versus Falkirk.
 Doyle featured in 19 league matches for the Binos.

 Alloa Athletic

 On 12 July 2011, Doyle signed for Scottish Third Division club Alloa Athletic after impressing on trial during pre-season.
 Doyle's first-team debut was on 23 July 2011, versus Peterhead in the Challenge Cup and his league debut was on 6 August 2011, versus Stranraer in a 3–2 win at Stair Park.
 Doyle scored his first competitive goal on 17 September 2011, versus Queen's Park.
 Doyle featured in 132 league matches and scored two league goals for the Wasps.